 The bill H. 3097 proposes amendments to the South Carolina Code of Laws, specifically targeting the terminology and provisions related to adoption.
-The primary change is the redefinition of "special needs child" to "child with challenging adoption circumstances" in Section 63-9-30, which outlines the criteria for children who may require additional support for adoption.
-This redefinition is reflected throughout various sections of the adoption laws, including Sections 63-9-60, 63-9-750, 63-9-1370, 63-9-1750, and 63-9-2030, ensuring consistency in language and application.
-Additionally, the bill amends Section 12-6-1140 regarding tax deductions for adoptive parents, aligning the terminology with the new definition.
+The primary change is the redefinition of the term "special needs child" to "child with challenging adoption circumstances" in Section 63-9-30.
+This change is reflected throughout various sections of the adoption laws, including Sections 63-9-60, 63-9-750, 63-9-1370, 63-9-1750, and 63-9-2030, which are updated to ensure consistency with the new terminology.
+Additionally, Section 12-6-1140 is amended to align tax deductions with this new definition, and Section 63-7-1700 is revised to emphasize that the classification of a child as having challenging adoption circumstances should not delay or impede the adoption process.

 Latest Version: 63-9-30, 63-9-60, 12-6-1140, 63-7-1700